arthurfiorette/axios-cache-interceptor/docs/pages/usage-examples.md

   // React component state (but can be from any other framework, library and etc) const [data, setData] = useState(null);

-  // Calling this function every component redraw does not have any problems.
-As the response is cached in the first request.
-This even work with concurrent requests and for many components at the same time axios.get('https://api.example.com').then((response) => {
+  // Calling this function every component redraw does not have any
+  // problems, as the response is cached in the first request.
+This
+  // even work with concurrent requests and for many components at
+  // the same time
+  axios.get('https://api.example.com').then((response) => {
     setData(response.data);
   });